Flixton F.C.: Facilities and development

 Flixton announced in March of 2025 plans for significant infrastructure improvements at Valley Road Stadium, including the installation of a state-of-the-art playing surface and the renovation of a two-story clubhouse.
 The development was presented as part of a broader strategy to modernise the club’s facilities while making them accessible to the local community.

 Community engagement

 Alongside sporting ambitions, the club emphasised its commitment to revitalising local support and fostering grassroots football.
-Initiatives were outlined to increase youth participation, strengthen partnerships with schools, and create a more inclusive matchday experience for residents.
+Initiatives were outlined to increase youth participation, strengthen partnerships with schools and create a more inclusive matchday experience for residents.

 Stadium

 Flixton first played at Urmston Meadows in Urmston before moving to Valley Road.

 The Valley Road stadium has a capacity of around 2,000.
-For a time home matches by Manchester City Ladies.
+For a time, it was used for home matches by Manchester City Ladies.

-Various amateur and Sunday League sides have played home games at Valley Road, including AFC Flixton, Withington Posh, Unicorn Athletic, and Broadheath Central, as well as North West Counties side Northwich Flixton Villa before their move to Manchester Regional Arena.
-The ground is now once again home to Flixton and All their home games.
+Various amateur and Sunday League sides have played home games at Valley Road, including AFC Flixton, Withington Posh, Unicorn Athletic and Broadheath Central, as well as North West Counties side Northwich Flixton Villa before their move to the Manchester Regional Arena.
+The ground is now once again home to Flixton and all their home games.